AlexaCRM/alexacrm.github.io/datapress/views.md

 ## How to display email and url as active links

-To display email and url as active links set `formatHyperlinks` option as `true`, otherwise they will be just text.
+To display email addresses and URLs as active links, set the formatHyperlinks option to true.
+Otherwise, they will appear as plain text.

 ```php
 {% view entity="contact" name="Active Contacts" formatHyperlinks=true  count=100 %}{% endview %}